-I’m in the process of mapping out my business, travel and study calendars for 2021 and thought I would invite you to my desk and share with you my October ritual at my desk.
+I’m in the process of mapping out my business, travel and study calendars for 2021 and thought I would invite you to my desk and share with you my planning ritual.

-When I begin the process of strategic planning, visioning must come first.
-I ask, “What is my preferred future?” by using the following parameters:
+When I begin the process of strategic planning, I always ask “What is my preferred future?”.
+Generally speaking, I draw on the following parameters:

-- Be specific to each division of my business.
+- I am specific to each division of my business, travel or study plans

-- Be open to dramatic modifications to who I work with and my current routine, methodology, techniques etc. Why?
+- I am always open to dramatic modifications to who I work with and my current routine, methodology, techniques etc. Why?
 Because I have learned that life rarely goes to plan, but that doesn’t stop me from planning.

 When I write my vision it has to encompass by my beliefs, which:

 - must meet my business goals (ready, attractive, profitable, managed)